 Total Scheduled Services (Domestic and International)

-Capacity worldwide fell by -58.6% YoY in November 2020, +1.3 percentage points up from the decline in the previous month (-59.9%).
-Approaching the end-of-year travel period, airlines are expected to add more capacity.
-As a result, capacity contraction in December would ease to -55.7% YoY.
+Capacity worldwide fell by -39.7% in November 2021 (compared to 2019), +1.5 percentage points up from the decline in the previous month (-41.2%).
+As the holiday season approaches, airlines are expected to add back capacity gradually.
+The December capacity is expected to improve to –37.4% down from the 2019 level.

-The passenger Load Factor reached 58.0% in November 2020, -2.2 percentage points lower than the previous month.
-As the decline in air travel demand was deeper than the capacity cut, the November LF was -23.1 percentage points lower than the rate in the same period of 2019.
+The passenger Load Factor reached 71.3% in November 2021, +0.7 percentage points higher than the previous month.
+Load factor improved slightly as air travel demand increased more than capacity.
+Despite the improvement, the November LF remained -8.8 percentage points below the 2019 level.

 Top 15 Airports (Ranked by aircraft departures, passengers, and volume of freight)